adorsys/keycloak-config-cli/README.md

 #### Config files

 The config files are based on the keycloak export files.
 You can use them to re-import your settings.
+The config files are based on the keycloak export files.
+You can use them to re-import your settings.
 But keep your files as small as possible.
 Remove all UUIDs and all stuff which is default set by keycloak.